Arrangements for visiting scholars (including visiting students)

 - Accommodation – suitable accommodation for the visitors stay should be arranged before they arrive in St Andrews.
 Information can be found at http://www.st-andrews.ac.uk/accommodation/private/

 - English Language – Please ensure the visiting has reasonable level of communicative competence in English.
 Please see the visiting scholar form for more details

 - Visa - To comply with UKVI rules anyone undertaking work activities at the University including visiting scholars should have the right to work in the UK to ensure that they have permission to undertaking work activities while at the University.
 If the visiting scholar requires a visa to work in the UK then advice should be sought from Human Resources or the UKVI website https://www.gov.uk/government/organisations/uk-visas-and-immigration.

-Where a fee is to be charged, the School should complete a Request to Invoice Form (Excel, 1,552 KB) detailing the person or institute that should be invoiced along with all other relevant information and email to firstname.lastname@example.org.
+Where a fee is to be charged, the School should complete a Request to Invoice Form (Excel, 1,552 KB)detailing the person or institute that should be invoiced along with all other relevant information and email to firstname.lastname@example.org.
+Please confirm in the email if the amount to be invoiced includes the school element of 40% or if this has been waived.
 The University will invoice the Visiting Scholar at his or her home institution address for the fee.
-The University will reimburse each School 40% of fees paid, unless the fee has been waived by the School.
-Income returned to the School from fees charged to Visiting PhD Training Students must be used to support postgraduate scholarships.
+Income to the School from fees charged to Visiting PhD Training Students must be used to support postgraduate scholarships.